 Who are the Current Trustees?

-As of February 1, 2012, The Trustees selected by the rail labor unions are: George Francisco, Jr., President Emeritus, National Conference of Firemen and Oilers - SEIU; Joel Parker, Special Assistant to the President and International Vice President, Transportation Communications Union (TCU/IAM); and William C. Walpert, National Secretary-Treasurer, Brotherhood of Locomotive Engineers and Trainmen.
+As of February 1, 2023, the Trustees selected by the rail labor unions are: George Francisco, Jr., President Emeritus, National Conference of Firemen and Oilers - SEIU; Joel Parker, former Special Assistant to the President and International Vice President, Transportation Communications Union (TCU/IAM); and William C. Walpert, National Secretary-Treasurer Emeritus, Brotherhood of Locomotive Engineers and Trainmen.

 What obligations do the Trustees' have?